dippy2214/FNAF-Bros-Brawl/README.md

 simple problem to solve, but I hope this paragraph can convery the panic I felt when I recieved a message shortly after leaving saying that my teammates couldn't see where the players were, with no further context.
 Thanks, guys 🙂.

+### 🛣 Moving On
+I have a confession to make to you now, reader.
+I actually got quite attached to this camera system.
+I had spent the last few weeks getting really into the ins and outs of how it worked, and had a lot of fun working on the algorithms above.
+I wanted to keep working on it.
+Fortunately, Patrick was there to bring me back to reality.
+In the future this would actually be an interaction we had quite a bit, which caused a few disagreements between us (although admittedly he was often the one who was the most correct), but this was one of our first times working together.
+As I started to drift into obsession, he calmly dragged me back to reality by reminding me that our group was not in fact making a camera, but a whole game.

+After this, I moved away from polishing my perfectly good camera, and